 Even without insurance coverage provided by the negligent party, you can pursue other options to seek compensation for accident-related injuries.
 Furthermore, if you have some insurance coverage but find it is insufficient for your expenses, you may also be entitled to pursue an injury lawsuit.

-A Marietta uninsured motorist accident lawyer can help you take the next steps.
+A lawyer from our firm can help with your Marietta uninsured motorist accident.
+We will guide you through the next steps.
 Call Bader Scott Injury Lawyers today to receive a free consultation with a team member at (404) 888-8888.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form